 The world is shrinking and international travel continues to grow.
 People may immigrate from one country to another.
 This includes parents with minor children.
-A child who is the subject of court orders regarding custody, legal decision-making, parenting time or visitation may be brought along on such travel, whether for purposes of recreational travel or whether for purposes of relocation.
-As a result, difficulties can arise for the traveling or relocating parent, the parent left behind and the child.
+A child who is the subject of court orders regarding custody, legal decision-making, parenting time, or visitation may be brought along on such travel, whether for purposes of recreational travel or whether for purposes of relocation.
+As a result, difficulties can arise for the traveling or relocating parent, the parent left behind, and the child.
 In some cases, a parent engaging in international travel during parenting time may not return the child but may keep the child in a foreign country.
 In other cases, one parent may immigrate to another country and bring the child along while the other parent remains in the home country.
+Or perhaps one of the parents is serving in the military and so there are foreign country custody issues arising from this.
+Whether you’re looking for an international custody lawyer in Arizona or a Scottsdale child custody attorney, we can help.
+Contact us today.

 There are limitations and exceptions, however.
 There is a defense against enforcement in the event that return to the country of habitual residence would create a grave risk that the child’s return would expose the child to physical or psychological harm or otherwise place the child in an intolerable situation.
 There may be a claim that the child objects to being returned and has attained an age and degree of maturity at which the court can take account of the child’s views.
 Another defense may be that more than one year has passed since the wrongful removal or retention occurred and the child has become settled in his or her new environment.
 The party seeking return may be deemed to have consented to or subsequently acquiesced to the child’s removal or retention.
 There can be claims that return would violate the fundamental principles of human rights and fundamental freedoms in the country where the child is being held.
 There may also be claims that the party seeking return was not actually exercising rights of custody at the time of the wrongful removal or retention.